intel/asynch_mode_nginx/README.md

         LimitDevAccess = 0
     ```

-* When configure "worker_process auto", async Nginx will need instance number equal or larger than
+* When configure "worker_process auto", Asynch Mode for NGINX\* will need instance number equal or larger than
   2 times of CPU core number.
-Otherwise, async-Nignx might show various issue caused by leak of
+Otherwise, Asynch Mode for NGINX\* might show various issue caused by leak of
   instance.

 * Nginx supports QAT engine and QATzip module.
 By default, they use User Space